theinformationretrievers/cosc345/matt_report_draft.md

 Our team consists of Jet, Jake, Matt & Cody ***Experience of each team member? ***

+datasets --

+For our data we need a high quality English to Maori Dictionary, and repository of public domain books.
+The latter is easily decided, as Project Gutenberg offers a fantastic database of books to draw from.
+The dictionary is maybe not quite as straight forward, as although many exist, they are not always up to date and well digitised.
+We propose to get around this by drawing from as many datasets as we can and using it to inform our final dataset for translating.
+Some notable sources of this data are Te Ngutu Kura, the Maori spell checker

 What exists --

 We found in our research that this idea has been looked at many times before.
 The core concept of our app has a basis in research, with the best known promotion of this concept being the Diglot Weave technique as it became to be known, start with R. Burling in his "outlandish" 1968 paper.
 Other similar techniques have been known as the "Clockwork Orange" technique coming from research in the late 90s that had noticed those who read A Clockwork Orange learned and retained Russian slang words very well.